VrajBaxi/cetb-hack/contributing.md

 - Hi, I'm Rupesh Mishra and this is my first time participation in HacktoberFest

 - Hi all!
 I am glad to be able to contribute to this for this HacktoberFest :)
+- HI everyone! i am very happy to be a contributor of Hacktoberfest!!

 - Hi, I'm Subham Nanda and this is my first time participation in HacktoberFest.